Turning'impossible' into 'let me try something'

 Loud Mob Media

-Joined as a junior developer, working on interactive web applications.
+Joined as a software developer, working on interactive web applications.
 Learned React, Node.js, and that 'it works on my machine' isn't a valid deployment strategy.

 Loud Mob Media